 - Ariel from The Obernewtyn Chronicles book series by Isobelle Carmody is a classic example, being described as angelic in looks and satanic in temperament.

-- House Targaryen from A Song of Ice and Fire are a whole family of these, with purple eyes as well.
+- House Targaryen from A Song of Ice and Fire are a whole family of these, with Purple Eyes as well.
 How?
 Brother-Sister Incest.
-Although the nastiest ones have less of the pretty boy part of this trope, and the one who best fits it is Rheagar, who is ... let's just say morally ambiguous, for now.
-And he didn't marry his sister - admittedly because she wasn't born, but still.
-Dany fits White-Haired Pretty Girl beautifully.
+Although the nastiest ones have less of the pretty boy part of this trope, and the one who best fits it is Rhaegar, who is ... let's just say morally ambiguous, for now.
+And he didn't marry his sister - admittedly because she wasn't born yet, but still.
+Dany (the afforementioned sister) fits White Haired Pretty Girl beautifully.